mrclln/mass-mailer/README.md

 - Dynamic sender loading based on authenticated user
 - Easy to manage sender permissions per user
 - Supports complex business logic for sender selection
+- New senders can be added through the UI interface

 ### Attachments
 - **Global**: Same file for all recipients